exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

 You can use command line option ``--ssh-port-forward`` to specify a port on your host machine to which ITDE forwards the SSH port of the Docker Container running the Exasol database.
 If you do not specify a port then ITDE will select a random free port.
+When an SSH port is forwarded, ITDE's SSH executor connects through the configured ``--port-bind-address`` and that port (or ``127.0.0.1`` when no bind address is configured).
 SSH is published only when ``--db-os-access SSH`` is selected; Docker-exec environments do not reserve an SSH port.

 For example, create an SSH-ready fixture with a known local port: